AbsoluteVirtueXI/blockchain-courses/programming/10-js-object-oriented-programming-1.md

   }
 }

-const alice = new Person('Alice', 27, ['Bob', 'Charlie'], true)
+// alice is an instance of Person const alice = new Person('Alice', 27, ['Bob', 'Charlie'], true)
-const bob = new Person('Bob', 30, ['Alice', 'Charlie'], false)
+// bob is an instance of Person const bob = new Person('Bob', 30, ['Alice', 'Charlie'], false) alice.printInfo() bob.printInfo()
-alice.printInfo()
-bob.printInfo()